carbon-language/carbon-lang/docs/design/generics/overview.md

     game_state->Draw_EndOfGame();
   }
   game_state->Draw_Renderable();
-  // Can still use compound member access syntax for
+  // Can still use a qualified member access expression
-  // names not defined in the named constraint return game_state->(Renderable.Center)();
+  // for names not defined in the named constraint. return game_state->(Renderable.Center)();
 }
 ```